 a) Basic size of hole

 b) Basic size of shaft

 Explanation: ‘IT’ refers to the standard tolerance which belongs to any standard grade of tolerance.
 Tolerance grades are designated by ‘IT’ letters followed by a number.
 For example, IT01 is a tolerance grade.

 9. For tolerance grades 5 to 16, what is the formula for standard tolerance factor?

 c) 0.45 (D)3 + 0.001 D

 Explanation: For tolerance grades 5 to 16 the value of tolerance magnitude is in terms of standard tolerance factor, i = 0.45 (D)1/3 + 0.001 D. For grade IT6, tolerance is 10i.
 Above it, at each 5th step the tolerance magnitude is multiplied by 10.

 10. What is the hole size which is covered by IT05?

 d) 800 mm

 Explanation: There are 7 finest tolerance grades from 1T01 to IT05.
 It covers sizes up to 500 mm.
-There are 11 coarsest grades which covers sizes up to 3150 mm.
-Tolerance grades depends upon shaft or hole size.
+There are 11 coarsest grades which cover sizes up to 3150 mm.
+Tolerance grades depend upon shaft or hole size.